Siamian/STM32-F1/Open_door_sensor/Readme.md

 # Open_door_sensor

 # Brief
 The purpose of this project is to create a door opening sensor.
-Using the RGB diode, we receive information about opening / closing the door (green -closed, blue-opened, change from close to open - raise PWM red).
+Using the RGB diode, we receive information about opening / closing the door (green -closed, blue-opened, red - change from close to open).

 # Software development
 To develop firmware for this project following tools were used: